tmaslen/colly/README.md

 }
 ```

-Step 3: create a `colly.json` file in the root of your project.
-Make it a empty JSON object.
+Step 4: create a `colly.json` file in the root of your project.
+To begin with all you need to reference is the name of the IAM policy you created in the step above:

 ```
-{}
+{
+	"awsProfile": "collyRunner"
+}
 ```

-Step 4: run colly.
+Step 5: run colly.

 ```
 npm run colly -- <COMMAND> --<PARAM_NAME> <PARAM_VALUE>